Langmuir CrossFire PRO vs CrossFire XR (2026): Buy PRO Unless You Process Full 4×8 Sheets | Tool Advisor Pro

 What to Buy With Either Table

 Both tables require an external 240V plasma cutter.
-Budget $1,500–$3,500 for a quality unit depending on cutting capacity needed.
+Budget $700–$2,200 for a quality unit depending on cutting capacity needed — the PrimeWeld CUT60 ($699–$799 per current PrimeWeld pricing) is a common budget pairing, while the Hypertherm Powermax45 XP ($1,800–$2,200) is the most commonly specified mid-range source for CNC tables.

-For more context on how these tables compare to other CNC plasma options in this price range, see the full guide: Best CNC Plasma Tables →
+For more context on how these tables compare to other CNC plasma options in this price range, including Arclight Dynamics, Lincoln Torchmate, and Baileigh PT-22, see the full guide: Best CNC Plasma Tables →

 Sources